 In addition to the diversity and beauty of the birds you’ll see, the park itself presents itself as a unique location.
 It covers nearly 40 acres (16 hectares) of rainforest, so you’re quite literally going to find yourself in the middle of nature as you make your way along the trails!

-This visit lasts about 2 hours and is done on the same day you do the Brazilian side of the falls tour.
+This visit lasts from an hour and a half to 2 hours and is done on the same day you do the Brazilian side of the falls tour.

 DAY 2: IGUAZU

 Witness the Unique Power & Might of the Iguazu Falls from the Argentine Side (private tour)

 “You might have seen the photos.
 Even read about it.
 You might have visited other great waterfalls before.
 But you probably still have no idea what to expect when you come face to face with the almighty Iguazu Falls,” stated CNN in their article “Iguazu Falls: Why this natural wonder should be on everyone’s bucket list".
 To put that into perspective, Iguazu Falls is nearly twice as tall as Niagara Falls and nearly three times as wide.
 The late U.S. First Lady, Eleanor Roosevelt, was reportedly so impressed by the sight of Iguazu Falls that she exclaimed “Poor Niagara!”

 In 1984, Iguazu Falls became a UNESCO World Heritage Site; and in 2011, it was selected as one of the 7 winners of the “New Seven Wonders of Nature” worldwide competition in which more than 100 million votes were cast.